AdobeDocs/analytics.en/help/implement/home.md

 See [How to implement Adobe Analytics using the Adobe Experience Platform Web SDK](./aep-edge/overview.md) for more information.

 * **Analytics extension**: Install the **Adobe Analytics extension** in Adobe Experience Platform Data Collection **Tags**.
-Place a loader tag on each page, and use the Adobe Analytics extension to determine how each variable is defined.
+Place an embed code (a Javascript loader tag) on each page, and use the Adobe Analytics extension to determine how each variable is defined.
 Use this implementation method if you do want the convenience of Tags, but not want to use the Edge Network infrastructure.
 ![Adobe Analytics extension](./assets/analytics-extension-implementation.png)
 See [How to implement Adobe Analytics using the Analytics extension](launch/overview.md) for more information.